Kowalskiye/PRIVALENS/README.md

 ### **Firebase Setup:**

-Go to Firebase Console.
+-Go to Firebase Console.

-Navigate to Project Settings -> Service Accounts.
+-Navigate to Project Settings -> Service Accounts.

-Generate a new Private Key.
+-Generate a new Private Key.

-Rename the downloaded file to serviceAccountKey.json and place it in the root folder.
+-Rename the downloaded file to serviceAccountKey.json and place it in the root folder.

 ### **Gemini AI Setup:**

-Ensure you have a valid Google AI Studio API Key.
+-Ensure you have a valid Google AI Studio API Key.

-Configure it in your environment variables (or .env file if configured).
+-Configure it in your environment variables (or .env file if configured).

 ## 4. Run the Application
 ```bash
 python app.py
 ```
-The server will start at http://127.0.0.1:5000/.
+-The server will start at http://127.0.0.1:5000/.

-Note: Allow camera permissions in your browser when prompted.
+--Note: Allow camera permissions in your browser when prompted.